raykroeker/thinkparity/product/cordelia/README.txt

-  Calpurnia Pisonis
+  Cordelia
-    Daughter of Lucius Calpurnius Piso Frugi, was a Roman woman, third and last wife of Julius Caesar.
-They married in 59 BC with no children resulting from the union.
-According to sources1 Calpurnia had a premonition of her husband's murder and tried to warn him in vain.
-In Shakespeare's play, Calpurnia has a dream that a statue of Caesar is flowing with blood as many Romans wash their hands in the blood.
+    The youngest of the king's three daughters in the play King Lear, by William Shakespeare.
+King Lear at first thinks her ungrateful to him because she refuses to flatter him as her sisters do; he soon finds out that she is the only one of the three who genuinely cares for him.

-    The calpurnia product is a remote (server based) product that manages the auto-upgrade content on the server.
+    The cordelia product is a local (client side) internal product that manages the auto-upgrade content on the server.

 Build Tools:
     1. The Apache Ant Project:   1.6.5   http://ant.apache.org